a-dma/a-dma.github.io/about.md

 layout: page
 title: About me
 permalink: /about/
-banner_image: sample-banner-image-2.jpg
+banner_image: som768x432.png
 banner_image_alt: About me
 ---

-I am currently employed as a Software Engineer at [Yubico](https://www.yubico.com/){:target="_blank"}, where I work on strong multi-factor authentication (U2F, OpenPGP, PIV).
+I am currently employed as a Software Engineer at [Yubico](https://www.yubico.com/){:target="_blank"}, where I work on strong multi-factor authentication and smart cards (U2F, OpenPGP, PIV).

 In 2014 I received a PhD degree in Computer Science from the [Embedded System Engineering](http://www.compute.dtu.dk/english/research/ESE){:target="_blank"} section of the [Department of Applied Mathematics and Computer Science at the Technical University of Denmark](http://www.compute.dtu.dk/english){:target="_blank"}.
 My research focus was on Energy-Harvesting Wireless Sensor Networks, with particular attention to Security.

-## List of Publications
-{% bibtex _plugins/style.bst publications.bib %}

-## Erd&#337;s Number
-Surprisingly enough my Erd&#337;s number is 3: Paul Erd&#337;s - Yechezkel Zalcstein - Sushil Jajodia - Alessio Di Mauro.

 ## Contact Info
 **Address:** Yubico AB, Sveav&auml;gen 44, Stockholm, Sweden.